topocm/topocm_content/src/w0_background/band_structures.md

 $$H=-\frac{\hbar^2}{2m}\partial_x^2 + V(x),$$
 where $m$ is the mass of the electron and $V(x)$ is the background potential energy over which the electron is moving.

-The main things you should remember about wave equations for electrons is that
+The main things that you should remember about wave equations for electrons are:

 * $\Psi(x,t)$ is complex,
 * $H$ is a Hermitian  matrix or operator